SarahGilbert064/AnimalShelter.Solution/README.md

 ## **Project Description**

 This project was created to help better my understanding with API's and how to build them.
 I created an Animal Shelter API, where both cats and dogs can be added into the database with all of their information.
 The user can also edit and delete current cats and dogs held at the shelter.
 This project was created with full CRUD functionality.
+Though not required for this project, I was able to create a functioning client side which will allow the user to see all adoptable cats and dogs in the API database.

 ## **Required for Use**